 \section{Introduction}

-Classical or quantum finite systems may show non-deterministic behavior when coupled to a stochastic bath (or other external randomness sources), or nonlinearity \cite{el2007deterministic,PhysRevA.100.062107}.
+Classical or quantum finite systems may show non-deterministic behaviour when coupled to a stochastic bath (or other external randomness sources), or nonlinearity \cite{el2007deterministic,PhysRevA.100.062107}.
 In such hybrid systems any small perturbation destroys the regular motion and leads to unpredictable evolution of the system.
-In the first case, the stochasticity appears to be externally, and in the second case, it is an intrinsic property of the system \cite{cresson2019selection}.
-For instance, the kicked rotator in the classical regime, when the strength of kicking is increased, the regular periodic motion is destroyed and chaotic motion is observed.
+In the first case, the stochasticity appears to be external, and in the second case, it is an intrinsic property of the system \cite{cresson2019selection}.
+For example, in the case of a kicked rotator in classical regime, when the strength of kicking is increased, the regular periodic motion is destroyed and chaotic motion is observed.
 The chaotic behaviour can be validated by a diffusive growth in the kinetic energy \cite{chirikov1979universal,casati1979stochastic} of the kicked rotator.
-The quantum delta kicked rotator plays an important role in understanding quantum chaos and other related effects \cite{lichtenberg2013regular}.
+The quantum delta kicked rotators play an important role in understanding quantum chaos and other related effects \cite{lichtenberg2013regular}.
 The existence of quantum resonance can be seen using the quantum kicked rotators \cite{moore1995atom}.
 Experimentally the quantum kicked rotators and quantum chaos can be studied using ultracold atoms which are driven by periodically kicked by optical pulses \cite{PhysRevLett.87.074102}.
 The effect of the nonlinearity on a two-level system coupled with kicked rotor is already studied \cite{Tanaka_1996}.

-Dynamical chaos refers to the phenomenon of the extreme sensitivity of phase trajectories to a tiny disturbance.
-It is worth to note that in the quantum case, we do not have phase trajectories and the quantum chaos is manifested in the Gaussian statistics of the energy spectrum \cite{casati1985energy}.
+Dynamical chaos refers to the phenomenon of extreme sensitivity of phase trajectories to a tiny disturbance.
+It is worth to note that in the quantum case, we do not have phase trajectories and the chaos is manifested in the Gaussian statistics of the energy spectrum \cite{casati1985energy}.
 The remarkable feature of quantum chaos is the termination of classically allowed diffusive processes leading to destruction of quantum coherence \cite{shepelyansky1987localization,PhysRevA.44.4704}.
 In this paper our interest is in a hybrid system under the constraint such that part of the system is classical, and the rest is quantum.
 In such a quantum-classical hybrid system when the classical part exhibits dynamical chaos, we analyze the spread of chaos to the quantum part.